Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/ARM/01-Setup-Hub.md

 ![https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/media/remote-ssh.png](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/media/remote-ssh.png)

+You also have to attach Public IP to your Virtual Machine which can be used to establish connectivity between your machine & Public VM deployed

 Inbound NSG of the VM has to whitelist your Public IP in order to reach the VM , therefore please add Public IP of your local machine in the Inbound NSG for Port 22 (Linux) to have a SSH connection

 **whatismypublicip.com**

+---

 ## Use SSHKeys for Login in Place of Passwords